Rajaonarison-Andry-Misandratra-Fiderana/my-hyprland-dotfile/README.md

     SUPER + SHIFT + [1-9] → Moves the active window to the corresponding workspace.

 ### Note: All bindings can be customized in the configuration file ~/.config/hypr/hyprland.conf according to your preferences.

+### ⚠️ Don't forget to adjust the $ according to your configuration!
+Personally, I use Thunar as my file manager and Zen as my browser.

+### If you want to customize or add modules learn more here -> https://hyprpanel.com/configuration/modules.html
+### And if you want to learn hyprland -> https://wiki.hyprland.org/